aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    - What's the data type of the available features?<br/>
    - Does any of the columns have missing values?<br/>
    - Does any of the columns contain outliers?<br/>

+   Exploring a large dataset can be a daunting task.
+Loading a dataset containing 6+ million rows in something like Excel is not always feasible due to application limitations and performance.
+To make life easier for us we can use an open-source Python library called **Pandas** in e.g. a Jupyter notebook.
+There is unfortunately currently no good equivalent to Pandas in .NET.

+   To explore the dataset using Pandas and a Jupyter notebook:
+   - Navigate to the [Kaggle dataset](https://www.kaggle.com/ntnu-testimon/paysim1) and click "New Kernel".
+   - When selecting Kernel type, select "Notebook"
+   - In the top-left corner, select File -> Upload Notebook
+   - Upload the Jupyter notebook in this repo

    </p>
   </details>
   <details>